-This class covers the basic theory of operation of standard and electronic ignition systems, batteries, electrical systems, fuel and carbureting, and emission control systems.
-Emphasis placed on the use of basic test instruments in diagnosing problems in these systems, along with maintenance and servicing procedures.
+This class is the basic theory of operation of standard and electric ignition systems, batteries, electrical systems, and fuel and emission systems.
+Emphasis is placed on the use of basic test instruments in diagnosing problems in these systems, along with maintenance and servicing procedures.